mzuelch/CATs-Eurosynth/README.md

 <h1>CAT's Eurosynth</h1>
-<p>This is my repository for my analog synth eurorack compatible modules.</p>
+<p>This is my repository for my analog synth eurorack compatible modules.
+Files given via the "Gerber" directories are actual production data used for my own prototyping.
+Bugs are to be expected.
+Corrections for finished boards marked as "working" are done in KiCAD only.</p>
 <h1>License</h1>
 <p>Code (AVR projects): GPL3.0.</p>
 <p>Code (STM32F projects): MIT license.</p>